 The sad remnants of Oscar Wilde died of an illness in 1900.
 Today, he is a tragic symbol of a good man persecuted for his sexuality by a repressive and backward system.
 This is true as far as it goes.
-He did not deserve the judicial and social punishments he received for being gay.
-On the other hand, some of Wilde's sexual exploits haven't improved with time.
-Alfred Taylor did procure teen boys for Wilde to use sexually.
+He did not deserve the draconian judicial and social punishments he received for being gay.
+On the other hand, some of Wilde's sexual exploits haven't aged well.
+Alfred Taylor did procure working-class teenage boys for Wilde to use sexually.
 That he paid them for their services with trinkets doesn't change the nature of these transactions or the power imbalance between him and his targets.
 Some were legal adults, but others were under eighteen and therefore much more vulnerable.

 And what about Constance, the heart-broken wife and mother of his children that he so callously betrayed?
 After his conviction, she changed her last name back to Holland and fled England with her sons to live in Switzerland.
 His behavior had ruined her life, though she truly loved him until her dying day.
-After he left prison, she even allowed him an annual allowance of £150 to save him from utter destitution.
+After he left prison, the annual allowance of £150 that she authorized saved Wilde from utter destitution.
 Even so, she understood that his reckless behavior meant that things could never go back to the way they were.

 More background information on Wilde's life and career before the trials, but also good info on the scandals that brough him down.